 “They’ll understand when they’re older.”
 It’s meant to be comforting.
 When our kids are parents struggling to do the right thing, they’ll realize how tough it all is.
-But the part no one tells you is that just because they may one day understand that you did the best you could, that doesn’t necessarily mean they’ll agree with your decisions.
+But the part no one tells you is that just because they may one day understand that you did the best you could once they’ve made the transition to adulthood, that doesn’t necessarily mean they’ll agree with your decisions.

 The Teardown Phase